chi-collective/genparse/README.md

 """
 ```

+TODO: find a simple example with a semantic potential

 For a comprehensive guide on how to write grammars using Lark syntax, please refer to the [official Lark documentation](https://lark-parser.readthedocs.io/en/latest/grammar.html).

 > **User tip:**